 Expect a noticeable impact by the baby boom generation on the home remodeling industry in the coming years.
 This demographic has driven the economy for many years, and isn’t stopping now.

-Small businesses dominate the home remodeling business and they’ve said that they are enjoying a significant boost from the boomers’ desire to age in place.
-Many boomers turning to home remodelers want to retrofit their longtime dwelling for continued use.
+Small businesses dominate the home remodeling business and they report that they are enjoying a significant boost from the boomers’ desire to age in place.
+Many boomers turning to home remodelers are less interested in moving – to a sunnier climate or a tax haven and/or a smaller residence – and wish to retrofit their longtime dwelling for use into their later years.

-The wish to stay put in a home filled with memories is, according to the Associated Press, particularly strong in the Midwest and Northeast, two places where the housing stock is older.
-We’re also looking at a large chunk of the population weighing aging in place – the oldest of the 76.4 million boomers turn 71 this year.
-Accessible housing is an issue.
+This growing desire to remain in a home filled with memories is, according to the Associated Press, particularly strong in the Midwest and Northeast, two places where the housing stock is older.
+With a major chunk of the population thinking about aging in place – the oldest of the 76.4 million boomers turn 71 this year – accessible housing is an issue.

-A report by Harvard University’s Joint Center for Housing forecasts a bump in home-improvement spending by homeowners 65 and older will, by 2025, account for almost one third of the total of dollars spent on remodeling.
+A report by Harvard University’s Joint Center for Housing says to expect a jump in home-improvement spending by homeowners 65 and older that will, by 2025, account for almost one third of the total of dollars spent on remodeling.
 The 65-plus group spent less than half of that in 1995-2005.

-There are many ways in which homes can be made more accessible for wheelchairs and walkers, and plenty that can be done to improve bathroom safety.
-Call or contact Next Day Access of San Antonio now and find out how your dream of aging in place can come true.
+There are many ways in which homes can be made safer and more accessible for wheelchairs and walkers.
+Call or contact Next Day Access of Orange County now and let us help you achieve your dream of aging in place.